Paul Burgess (musician): Career

 In 1990, Burgess replaced drummer Zak Starkey in a late-running version of the new-wave rock band The Icicle Works.
 He recorded one album, 1990s Permanent Damage, before the group broke up.

 In 1992, Camel reformed with Burgess on drums.
 He stayed until 1993, recording a studio album Dust and Dreams (1991) and a live album Never Let Go (1992) with the band.
 Around the same time, Burgess worked on the debut album from Jynine James, which also featured Peter Frampton on lead guitar.

 Burgess then joined Chris Farlowe's R&B styled backing band in 1995 and worked with Farlowe steadily for the next decade.
 In 2000, Burgess once again re-joined 10cc for a series of live shows.

 In 2003, in addition to semi-regular gigs with Farlow and 10cc, Paul Burgess played drums with The Soul Company (a band headed by Dave Sharp, formerly of The Alarm), as well as Then Came The Wheel, a band consisting of several veterans of the UK folk rock scene.
 During the mid-2000s Burgess also began playing and touring with the Stockport-based band, The Removal Men.
 More recently he has been working and performing as a member of English band Katy Lied, whose album, Late Arrival was released in 2008.

 In 2013, Burgess joined the Midnite Johnny Band.

 In 2017, Burgess joined with bassist Rick Kemp and guitarist Ken Nicol to form the 'supergroup' trio, 'Burgess, Nicol and Kemp'.

+In 2022, Burgess joined singer-songwriter Clive Gregson, Neil Cossar (The Cheaters) and bassist-singer Craig Fletcher and Keyboardist Jez Smith from Barclay James Harvest to form The Guilty Men.